schalkje/FamilyWall/design/architecture.md

 - Camera capture via `MediaCapture`/DirectShow
 - Analyze ~10–15 fps; throttle when idle
 - OpenCV frame differencing; dynamic thresholds; morphological filtering
+- Initial thresholds: Start with minimal/no additional thresholding and evaluate in real environments; introduce filtering/hysteresis only if necessary based on observed false positives.

 ### 7.2 Performance & Power
 - Keep pipeline warm for sub-300 ms wake-to-live
 - Prevent OS sleep; allow backlight-off
+- Follow platform best practices for Modern Standby and MAUI/WinUI background operation to keep the capture pipeline warm while the display is off, within device power constraints.

 ### 7.3 Privacy & Recording
 - On-device processing only by default
 - Optional ring buffer (10–30 s) and local encrypted clips (Windows DPAPI/Key Vault)
 - On-screen LIVE indicator when preview is visible

+Defaults and consent:
+- Recording is off by default overall.
+In Night Mode specifically, motion-triggered clip recording is enabled by default with a 3‑day retention, provided the user granted explicit consent on first run.
+Users can change retention and recording at any time.

 ### 7.4 Fail-safes
 - Watchdog to restart pipeline on stall